hannamw/hannamw.github.io/about/index.md

 # About me
-I'm Michael Hanna, a master's student in the Erasmus Mundus Language and Communications Technology (LCT).
-I've spent this and the last year in Europe, studying as part of this dual-degree program.
+I'm Michael Hanna, a master's student in the Erasmus Mundus Language and Communications Technology (LCT) dual-degree program.
 Last year, I was in Prague, studying at Charles University.
-This year, I'm living in Rovereto, Italy, studying at the University of Trento.
-I expect to finish these degrees in July 2022.
+This year, I'm living in Rovereto, Italy, completing the program at the University of Trento.

 ## Academic Interests
+- Natural Language Understanding
--
+- Interpretability
--
+- Grounded NLP

 ## Personal Interests